 |4q24||Hypogonadotropic hypogonadism 11 with or without anosmia (614840)||Rare|

 |10q26.12||Hypogonadotropic hypogonadism 14 with or without anosmia (614858)||1 patient 3 |

 A major treatment for Kallmann syndrome is hormone replacement therapy, based on the use of testosterone in males and estradiol in females.
 In addition, human chorionic gonadotropin (hCG) injections in males or progestin in females can be used in order to stimulate spermatogenesis or folliculogenesis.
 If conception fails despite spermatogenesis in a male or ovulation induction in a female, in vitro fertilization may be an option.

-CENTOGENE offers full gene sequencing and deletion/duplication analysis for the Kallmann syndrome and Hypogonadotropic hypogonadism panel (genes: ANOS1, CHD7, DUSP6, FEZF1, FGF17, FGF8, FGFR1, FLRT3, FSHB, GNRH1, GNRHR, HESX1, HS6ST1, IL17RD, KISS1, KISS1R, LHB, NSMF, PROK2, PROKR2, SEMA3A, SPRY4, TAC3, TACR3, WDR11).
+CENTOGENE offers sequencing and deletion/duplication analysis for the Kallmann syndrome and Hypogonadotropic hypogonadism panel (genes: ANOS1, CHD7, DUSP6, FEZF1, FGF17, FGF8, FGFR1, FLRT3, FSHB, GNRH1, GNRHR, HESX1, HS6ST1, IL17RD, KISS1, KISS1R, LHB, NSMF, PROK2, PROKR2, SEMA3A, SPRY4, TAC3, TACR3, WDR11).
 We also offer single gene tests for each gene included in the panel.